-As he closes the seventh chapter of Ecclesiastes, Solomon makes a confession about the search for wisdom, saying that, even to him, true wisdom remained beyond his grasp.
-Acknowledging this truth, John Ritenbaugh explains that, while wisdom will ultimately elude us too, we must continue to seek it because pursuing it is itself a great reward.
+As he closes Ecclesiastes 7, Solomon makes a confession about the search for wisdom, saying that, even to him, true wisdom remained beyond his grasp.

 Most of us have heard the courtroom mantra, "the truth, the whole truth, and nothing but the truth."
 John Reid, however, applies these criteria to our behavior, showing that many of us shy away from "nothing but the truth"!